brucou/blog/content/projects/component combinators/ListOf.md

 - The source array is specified by `list` property in settings, in the form of a string which is the name of the property to be found in the `Settings` parameter for the component.
 That property will hold the source array.
 - The parameterizing array item is specified by `as` property in settings.
 The component will be executed with the property whose name is specified in `as` passed in its settings.
-- the optional setting property `buildActionsFromChildrenSinks` has the same function as `mergeSinks` in the `m` component factory.
+- **DEPRECATED > v0.4** the optional setting property `buildActionsFromChildrenSinks` has the same function as `mergeSinks` in the `m` component factory.
 It can be :
 	- a function `mergeSinks :: makeOwnSinks -> Array<Sinks> -> Settings -> Sinks`
 		- that function takes all sinks produced by parent and children components, and reduces them into a single `Sinks` object
 	- a hashmap `mergeSinks :: HashMap<SinkName, SinkMergeFn>` with `SinkMergeFn :: Sink -> Array<Sink> -> Settings -> Sinks`
 		- the hashmap contains for each given sink, a reducing function which takes all such given sink produced by the children component and the parent component (`makeOwnSinks`) and produces a single reduced sink.
-- the optional setting property `actionsMap` serves to rename sinks returned by the reducing `mergeSinks` functions, whether user-configured or the default ones. `actionsMap` simply maps an input sink name (keys of the object) to an output sink name (values of the object).
+- **DEPRECATED > v0.4** the optional setting property `actionsMap` serves to rename sinks returned by the reducing `mergeSinks` functions, whether user-configured or the default ones. `actionsMap` simply maps an input sink name (keys of the object) to an output sink name (values of the object).

 The behaviour is as follows :